-By the yea and no, I think the 'oman is a witch indeed: I like not when a 'oman has a great peard; I spy a great peard under his muffler.
+EVANS.
+By yea and no, I think the 'oman is a witch indeed; I like not when a 'oman has a great peard; I spy a great peard under her muffler.

 Will you follow, gentlemen?
-I beseech you, follow; see but the issue of my jealousy: if I cry out thus upon no trail, never trust me when I open again.
+I beseech you follow; see but the issue of my jealousy; if I cry out thus upon no trail, never trust me when I open again.

-Let's obey his humour a little further: come, gentlemen.
+Let's obey his humour a little further.
+Come, gentlemen.

-Exeunt FORD, PAGE, SHALLOW, DOCTOR CAIUS, and SIR HUGH EVANS
+[Exeunt FORD, PAGE, SHALLOW, CAIUS, and EVANS.]